Sorry, you need to enable JavaScript to visit this website.

 General considerations

-• All mental health court studies included in the reviews were conducted in the USA, so care must be taken when transferring these findings to the British context.
+• All studies included in the reviews were conducted in the USA (except one primary study conducted in Australia), so care must be taken when transferring findings to the UK context.

-• Mental health courts require participants to plead guilty.
-There are questions as to whether individuals with mental health issues are able to fully understand the implications of this and provide informed consent to their participation.
+• Mental health courts require participants to plead guilty, and there are questions as to whether individuals with mental health issues are able to fully understand the implications of this, and provide informed consent to their participation.

 • Mental health courts are difficult to research due to the issue of a high degree of confidentiality in participant records.